 Now click on Create Impacts and give your Project a name.
 Enter the information we know about the new barbecue sauce company.
 In this example we know they will employ 100 people, so we create an Industry Employment Event for 100.
 Click save and add your Event to the group on the right.
 Ensure that your new Customized Region name, in this case, Mecklenburg BBQ, shows up as the selected region under the Dollar Year and Data Year fields.
 Now you can run your analysis.

-If we had not created Sector 103 in Mecklenburg County, NC, our results would show zero impacts across the table because the sector didn’t exist before and therefore had no effect on the local economy.
-When you view your results after adding the sector, you will see that, in our example, we have a Direct Impact of 100 jobs in Sector 103 - Mayonnaise, dressing, and sauce manufacturing, just as we entered.
+If we had not created Industry 103 in Mecklenburg County, NC, our results would show zero impacts across the table because the Industry didn’t exist before and therefore had no effect on the local economy.
+When you view your results after adding the Industry, you will see that, in our example, we have a Direct Impact of 100 jobs in Industry 103 - Mayonnaise, dressing, and sauce manufacturing, just as we entered.
 We also see the associated Indirect and Induced effects of our input as well as the effects on Labor Income, Value Added, and Output.

 How is it that a southern metropolitan city doesn’t have one company making barbecue sauce?
 Now we can fix this problem and see what the ripple effects of adding a much needed business to the economy would look like.